MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmparallelport-name.md

 ## <a name="property-value"></a>Eigenschaftswert

-Legt den Namen des parallelen Anschlusses fest (z. b.
-"LPT1").
+Legt den Namen des parallelen Ports fest (z.
+B. "LPT1").

 ## <a name="error-codes"></a>Fehlercodes